berkecengiz/github-api-python/README.md

-## GitHub API Issue Tracker
+## GitHub Issue Tracker

-Python implementation of basic GitHub issue tracker
+Python implementation of simple GitHub issue tracker to automate some tasks within GitHub using their API.